Core Concepts

 - Track usage per customer

-- Check subscription status
+- Check purchase status

 - Enforce usage limits